 The Moka Pot is a stovetop coffee maker that brews espresso-like coffee, but is less expensive and easier to use than a full-fledged espresso machine.
 You may also have heard it referred to as a Bialetti – the name of its inventor and the most famous brand of moka pots.

-If you’re less familiar with the Moka Pot, here’s a guide to what it is, what it brews and how to use one.
+If you’re less familiar with it, here’s a guide to how to use a Moka Pot and what kind of coffee it brews.

 In This Guide:

 - How Does a Stovetop Espresso Maker Work?

 - How to Brew Coffee in a Stovetop Espresso Maker AKA Moka Pot